org-arl/unet-contrib/unetsocket/matlab/readme.md

 In the code snippet shown above, we created a `RecordBasebandSignalReq` message and set it's recipient to be the `AgentID` of the agent providing the BASEBAND service.

 ### Send the message to UnetStack running on modem

+To send a message to UnetStack and receive the response message back, we can use `request` method as shown below:

 ```matlab
 >> modem.request(msg, 1000)